-Estonia, Ireland, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Slovenia, Iceland, Liechtenstein, Norway and Switzerland are not included in the figure because there are fewer than 10 fatalities on the year 2022.
-For Greece, Finland and Sweden the missing value for 2022 was imputed with the last known value in the series.
+- Estonia, Ireland, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Slovenia, Iceland, Liechtenstein, Norway and Switzerland are not included in the figure because there are fewer than 10 fatalities on the year 2022. - For Greece, Finland and Sweden the missing value for 2022 was imputed with the last known value in the series.

 The distribution of fatalities among young people aged 18-24 also varies across different countries.
-In Bulgaria, Czechia, Estonia, Ireland, Croatia, Latvia, Lithuania, Hungary, Poland, Romania and Finland, more than 70% of the fatalities are car occupants.
-On the contrary, in Greece only 45% of the fatalities involve car occupants.
-However, the proportion of motorcycle fatalities is the highest (49%) compared to the other countries.
+In Bulgaria, Czechia, Estonia, Ireland, Croatia, Latvia, Lithuania, Luxembourg, Hungary, Poland, Romania and Finland, more than 70% of the fatalities are car occupants.
+On the contrary, in Greece and Cyprus only about 5 out of 10 fatalities involve car occupants.
+However, in both countries the proportion of motorcycle fatalities are the highest (about 50%) compared to the other countries.